This Workshop-Medium has already taken place.

 About Raquel Cavalcanti

-She is currently working on her PhD at State University of Campinas (UNICAMP) in Sao Paulo, Brazil, where she is investigating the possible relationships between AT principles, dance, and teaching in an inventive, non-traditional, and non-hierarchical way.
+She is currently working on her PhD at State University of Campinas (UNICAMP) in Sao Paulo, Brazil, where she is investigating the relationships between AT principles, dance, and teaching in an inventive, non-traditional, and non-hierarchical way.
 In that sense, the works of Paulo Freire, Virginia Kastrup, bell hooks, and Jacques Rancière have been invaluable.

 Raquel, the mother of two beautiful young women, loves baking long-fermented bread and taking care of her plants.
 It is her hope that Lula will be their next president this year.